Esri/arcgis-runtime-toolkit-android/Documentation/Scalebar/testing.md

 ## Changing Scalebar Attributes

-To change the attributes of the current Scalebar, click on the Action Bar overflow to see a menu of options:
+To change the attributes of the current Scalebar, click on the Action Bar overflow (not present in the ALL STYLES layout) to see a menu of options:

 ![ScalebarTestMenuOptions](./Images/ScalebarTestMenuOptions.png)